icflorescu/openshift-cartridge-mongodb/README.md

-# Custom MongoDB application cartridge for OpenShift
+# Custom MongoDB cartridge for OpenShift

 This is a custom MongoDB cartridge.